 When our cells are exposed to free radicals, this process of oxidisation occurs.
 Therefore, our aging process depends on our ability to protect our cells from oxidation.
 However, this is no easy task; we are exposed to free radicals every day, introduced to the body from toxic chemicals that are either breathed in or absorbed through the skin.

 The body’s oxidative reaction occurs due to the exposure to environmental toxins that are present in the air we breathe, the water we drink, the food we eat and the household products we use.
-And it is these ‘free radicals’ that contribute to the oxidative reactions in the body and cause tissues to damage and can also affect memory and mood, wrinkling of the skin, hardening of the arteries, stiffening joints — the list goes on.
+And it is these ‘free radicals’ that contribute to the oxidative reactions in the body and cause tissues to damage and can also affect memory and mood, wrinkling of the skin, hardening of the arteries, stiffening joints etc.

 Exposure to environmental toxins dramatically increases the level of free radicals in the body, sometimes beyond what our body can fight on its own.
 The human body is capable of handling and neutralising a certain amount, but when the system is overloaded the body’s normal ability to cope with them is compromised and become susceptible to premature aging and disease.

 Free radicals can be found in the following:

 - Refined foods, such as sugar and white flour